finmenow/frontend-interview-questions/README.md

 ------------------------------------------------------------------------------------------------------------------------

-4. implement React.useCallback using React.useRef (the candidate will share his screen while working in react playground)
+4. implement React.useMemo using React.useRef (the candidate will share his screen while working in react playground)

 5. implement useIsMouseMoving hook